rust-lang/rfcs/text/0000-unsafe-block-in-unsafe-fn.md

     This gets us into a state where programmers are much less likely to accidentally perform undesired unsafe operations inside `unsafe fn`.

-4. Even later (in the 2021 edition), it might be desirable to turn this warning into an error.
+4. Even later (in the 2021 edition?), it might be desirable to turn this warning into an error.

 # Drawbacks
 [drawbacks]: #drawbacks